wilmixjemin8/JDK1.0/README.md

 from  OPLUS,  S@ .
 But   any  Insurance    project   is  easy  to design

 and  it  saves    time   and  cost.
-This  WSP  Framework  also  provide  interact  with   OPLUS, S@ , H@ , etc.
+This  JDK  Framework  also  provide  interact  with   OPLUS, S@ , H@ , etc.